eclipsesource/tabris-decorators/doc/redux/types.md

 }
 ```

-If you find this to cumbersome you can declare the actions separately.
+If you find this to be cumbersome, you can declare the actions separately.
 This example also shows how to extend `Action` explicitly instead of implicitly.

 ```ts
 import {Action} from 'tabris-decorators';